-Here are some of the statistics about Indian students in UK that will give you an idea about how large the Indian community is, when it comes to studying in UK.
+Here are some of the statistics about Indian students in the UK that will give you an idea about how large the Indian community is when it comes to studying in UK.

 Scholarships to Study in UK:

-There are number of Scholarships available for the Universities in UK for Indian students.
-Along with the deduction in tuition fees, there are financial aid such as travelling fare, living expenses, health insurance and more.
+There is a number of Scholarships available at the Universities in UK for Indian students.
+Along with the reduction in tuition fees, there is financial aid such as traveling fares, living expenses, health insurance, and more.
 Indian students benefit from the commonwealth scholarships among the many.
-For all the scholarships available in UK for International students, click here: Scholarships in UK for International Students 2019-2020
+For all the scholarships available in UK for International students, click here: Scholarships in UK for International Students.

-There are many ways Indian students looking for their doctoral studies in the UK. there are two ways, in which students get financial aid in UK for their PhD.
+There are many ways Indian students look for their doctoral studies in the UK. there are two ways, in which students get financial aid in the UK for their Ph.D.
 There are pre-funded programs, which have deducted course fees to start with, and they cost less from the beginning.
-The other way is to go for project-based funding, which is more competition based, and the projects are funded once they are over.
+The other way is to go for project-based funding, which is more competition-based, and the projects are funded once they are over.

 Best UK Universities for Indian Students